-LT Jacesko is currently assigned to Marquette Naval ROTC as the Fourth-Class Advisor.
-His personal awards include the Strike/Flight Air Medal, the Navy-Marine Corps Achievement Medal, the Iraqi Campaign Medal, and various other decorations.
+During his active duty time he has deployed to various regions to include CENTCOM, EUCOM, PACOM, SOUTHCOM, and AFRICOM.
+Personal qualifications include Senior Evaluator, Naval Flight Officer Instructor, and Electronic Warfare Mission Commander.
+His personal awards include the Strike/Flight Air Medal, the Navy-Marine Corps Achievement Medal, the Iraqi Campaign Medal, the Afghanistan Campaign Medal, and various other decorations.

 Gunnery Sergeant Eakathat Khanthasa enlisted in the United States Marine Corps in January 1997 and graduated Marine Corps Recruit Depot, San Diego, CA as a PFC in April.
 After completing Marine Combat Training/School of Infantry in Camp Pendleton, CA, he reported to Supply School at Camp Johnson, NC, where he learned to manage basic supply stock control as a clerk.
 His first duty assignment was to Marine Corps Air Station, Marine Wing Support Squadron 274, Cherry Point, NC for duty as a fiscal clerk.
 While serving there he was promoted to the rank of Sergeant.